Appeals, postponements and reviews: postponements: student loan overpayments

 When an SA taxpayer is reaching the end of the repayment of the loan, he or she may contact you and complain that the amount outstanding on the loan is less than that requested in the SA calculation.

 You must not attempt to amend the return to collect only the amount the taxpayer says is outstanding.

 You should advise the taxpayer that the details of the amount included in the SA calculation will be sent to the Student Loans Company (SLC).
-If this amount exceeds the outstanding balance of the loan the SLC will send a payable order to HMRC, in respect of the excess, in due course.
-The payable order is sent to East Kilbride Student Loans Unit (EKSLU) who will take the appropriate action to credit the customers SA Statement of Account.
+If this amount exceeds the outstanding balance of the loan, the SLC will tell HMRC the amount of the excess, in due course.
+This is reported to the East Kilbride Student Loans Unit (EKSLU) who will take the appropriate action to credit the customers SA Statement of Account.